guillermollopis/yacomanda/README.md

 on WhatsApp — they just process them by hand.

 > **Status:** archived.
 A solo SaaS attempt I stopped working on, published as a portfolio piece rather
-> than a maintained product.
+> than a maintained product.ok

 ---